Chad Griggs: Ultimate Fighting Championship

 With the elimination of the Strikeforce Heavyweight division, Griggs moved to the UFC in 2012 and faced Travis Browne on April 21, 2012, at UFC 145.
 He lost the bout in the first round via submission due to an arm-triangle choke.

 Griggs was expected to face Phil Davis in his Light Heavyweight debut on August 4, 2012, at UFC on FOX 4.
 However, Griggs was forced out of the bout with an injury and replaced by promotional newcomer Wagner Prado.

 After moving down to Light Heavyweight, Griggs lost to Cyrille Diabaté via first round rear-naked choke submission on November 17, 2012, at UFC 154.
 He was released from the UFC on January 18, 2013.

 Personal life

-Griggs and his wife Julie have two children.
+Griggs has two children with his ex-wife, Julie.
+He has been in a relationship with Stevie Dillon since 2023.
 Griggs also works as a full-time firefighter and a paramedic with the Tucson Fire Department.